brunoochi/brunoochi.github.io/_pages/about.md

 - Analyze drivers of revenue and recommend optimal candidates for store network expansion
 - Aside from client work, I also work as an internal data evangelist.
 I lead training sessions and spread basic data skills to new hires.

 I was born and raised in Sao Paulo, Brazil and I currently live in Tokyo, Japan.
 I am proficient in Portuguese, English and Japanese.

-## Features
-Check my [resume](#) for details
+Check my [resume](#) for details.